hiyakawa/object_oriented_programming/README.md

 Object Oriented Programming Gallery
 ===================================

-An overview to the Object Oriented Programming projects developed through Feburary to May 2021.
+An overview of the Object Oriented Programming projects developed from February to May 2021.

 Copyright(c) 05/10/2021 Muyuan Zhang